////]]>

 Scott Monty, BSI ("Corporal Henry Wood") began his interest in Sherlock Holmes in his teenage years, during which he discovered his first Sherlockian society, The Men on the Tor in Connecticut - his first social network.
 The Sherlockian societies around the northeast were never the same after Scott descended on Boston, and The Baker Street Irregulars invested him in 2001.
 He established a web presence and online ordering system for The Baker Street Journal later that year.

-His profession led him into digital communications, and as a side project-cum-laboratory, Scott founded The Baker Street Blog in 2005.
+His profession led him into digital communications, and as a side project / laboratory, Scott founded The Baker Street Blog in 2005.
 The blog existed as a standalone site until mid-2013.
 In 2007, with Burt Wolder, he added a podcast, and I Hear of Sherlock Everywhere was born.
 The two sites were combined in mid-2013 to serve as the definitive site for news and information about Sherlock Holmes on the web.
+And because they're gluttons for punishment, he and Burt started the weekly podcast Trifles in 2017.

 When called upon to give toasts at Sherlockian scion meetings, Scott has often been known to recite them in song, his favorite being "The Canon I Read," which was an homage to "The House I Live In," originally sung by Frank Sinatra.
-Scott lives with his wife and three children in Michigan, where he consults on leadership and communications.
-He provides thought leadership on the changing landscape of business, technology, communications, marketing, and leadership in his weekly Timeless & Timely newsletter.
+Scott writes the Timeless & Timely newsletter and host the Timeless Leadership podcast.
+He lives in Michigan, where he is an executive coach and public speaker, specializing in leadership and communication.

 Burt Wolder, Editor and Co-Host